Elihu Anthony

-History
+Early life

-Born 30 November 1818 in Greenfield, in Saratoga County, New York to Asa and Sarah (née Odell) Anthony, they moved often in his childhood and eventually landed in Indiana.
+Born November 30, 1818, in Greenfield, in Saratoga County, New York to Asa and Sarah (née Odell) Anthony, they moved often in his childhood and eventually landed in Indiana.
 His family were Quakers and he was raised as a Quaker.

 Prior to moving West, Anthony worked in Indiana as a Methodist minister.
 In 1845, Anthony married Sarah A. Van Anda in at Fort Wayne, Indiana.